ditchallaway/Hippy-Crack/README.md

-# Setting Up a Service Worker | 🎈 Hydrogen
+# Setting Up a Service Worker | 🎈 Hippy Crack

 > ## Excerpt
 > A Service Worker is a super powerful browser API that allows you to intercept network requests online or offline.
-    Hydrogen is now able to expose all the generated routes to your Service Worker so that you can do some cool precaching of your routes or whatever fits your use case.
+    Hippy Crack is now able to expose all the generated routes to your Service Worker so that you can do some cool precaching of your routes or whatever fits your use case.

 ---
 # 💾 Setting Up a Service Worker`+v0.6`

 ___

 A Service Worker is a super powerful browser API that allows you to intercept network requests online or offline.
-Hydrogen is now able to expose all the generated routes to your Service Worker so that you can do some cool precaching of your routes or whatever fits your use case.
+Hippy Crack is now able to expose all the generated routes to your Service Worker so that you can do some cool precaching of your routes or whatever fits your use case.

 ## Basic Setup